dewi-alliance/hotspot-manufacturers/silictec.md

 ## Summary

 ## Company Information (required)
 * What is your company name?
-Silicon (Shenzhen) Electronic Technology Co., Ltd
+Silictec (Shenzhen) Electronic Technology Co., Ltd
 * How long have you been in business?
 Since 2014
 * What kind of products have you created?
 IR receiver chips，blockchain + RFID chips, gateways.
 * How many have you sold?
 The total annual shipment is about 1 million units